• Skip to main content

 Cleaning The Oven Racks

-After you let them sit for a couple of hours then you can open up the trash bags and carefully remove the oven racks.
+Step 6: After you let them sit for a couple of hours then you can open up the trash bags and carefully remove the oven racks.

-Remember they will be wet and messy so I recommend doing it over a large trash can.
+They will be wet and messy so I recommend doing it over a large trash can.

-Then take the oven racks to a kitchen sink so you can wipe them down.
+Step 7: Then take the oven racks to a kitchen sink so you can wipe them down.

 I recommend running hot water over them to help rinse away any ammonia cleaner still left on them.

-Even though the grime and gunk were still attached to the oven racks after soaking it quickly came off when I wiped them down.
-I didn't need to do a bunch of scrubbing to get them clean and shiny.
+Step 8: Even though the grime and gunk were still attached to the oven racks after soaking, they will quickly come off when you wipe them down.

 You can see in the picture below the grime and grease just wiped right off with a Mr. Clean sponge and a little dish soap.